 Charles Garrett, Rico Tudor

-Propagating distributions up a directed acyclic graph
+Propagating distributions up directed acyclic graphs

 Eric Baum and